 Many Aussies misunderstand how health insurance is priced.
-Namely, they believe that health insurance is more expensive if you’re older, or if you have a pre-existing condition.
+Namely, they believe that health insurance is more expensive if they’re older, or if they have a pre-existing condition.

 This isn’t necessarily true.

-While numerous factors affect your health insurance premium, you may be surprised to learn that it’s a simple product when it comes to how premiums are calculated.
+While numerous factors affect your health insurance premium, you may be surprised to learn that it’s a simple product when it comes to how insurers calculate your premiums.

-Australia’s community rating system ensures that every person – regardless of age, health and claim history – can purchase the same health insurance policy at the same price, with the ability to switch to a new policy without penalty.
+The industry’s community rating system ensures that every person – regardless of age, health and claim history – can purchase the same health insurance policy at the same base price, with the ability to switch to a new policy without penalty.

-Taking this into consideration, someone aged 40 would have to pay 20% LHC loading (unless an exemption applies) on top of their usual premium if they purchase private hospital cover for the first time following their 31st birthday.
+Taking this into consideration, someone aged 40 would have to pay 20% LHC loading (unless an exemption applies) on top of their usual premium if they purchase private hospital cover for the first time after 1 July following their 31st birthday.

 The maximum loading amount is 70%, and your loading will be dropped altogether once you’ve held hospital cover continuously for 10 years.